 Mommy meltdowns are one of the biggest reservations people have to using the sleep training: cry it out method, which leads me to a few tips to remember to avoid said meltdowns.

-Two things to remember to keep yourself from having a meltdown during sleep training
+What you need to remember to keep yourself from having a meltdown during sleep training:

 While I completely understand that not all circumstances let this be an option, but if you can, have your baby sleep in a different room than you.
-This was an important part in sleep training my daughter.
-Right now with my son, we are in smaller quarters, so this isn’t an option.
+This was an important part in sleep training my kids.

 My own success story